ragardner/tksheet/DONATIONS.md

-If you would like to donate and support the library and ragardner you can use the below methods
+If you would like to donate and support the library and ragardner you can use the below method

 #### Ethereum
 `0x2D335C3A435d43903de53eF417Fb1120EFF896E5`